simplybusiness/rabbit_feed/README.md

 end
 ```

+## Consuming events

+The consumer defines to which events it will subscribe as well as how it handles events using the [Event Routing DSL](https://github.com/simplybusiness/rabbit_feed#event-routing-dsl).
+In a rails app, this can be defined in the [initialiser](https://github.com/simplybusiness/rabbit_feed#initialisation).

+An `Event` contains the following information:

+    `environment` The environment in which the event was created (e.g. development, test, production)
+    `application` The name of the application that generated the event (as specified in rabbit_feed.yml)
+    `version` The version of the event
+    `name` The name of the event
+    `host` The hostname of the server on which the event was generated
+    `created_at_utc` The time (in UTC) that the event was created
+    `payload` The payload of the event

+### Running the consumer

+    bundle exec rabbit_feed consume --environment development

+More information about the consumer command line options can be found [here](https://github.com/simplybusiness/rabbit_feed#consumer).

+### Event Processing Errors

+In the case that your consumer raises an error whilst processing an event, the error will be logged.
+If your project uses [Airbrake](https://airbrake.io), the error will also be reported there.
+The event that was being processed will remain on the RabbitMQ queue, and will be redelivered to the consumer until it is processed without error.

+### Testing the Consumer

-If you want to test that your routes are behaving as expected without actually using *Rabbit* infrastructure, you can include the module `TestHelpers` in your tests and then invoke `rabbit_feed_consumer.consume_event(event)`.
+If you want to test that your routes are behaving as expected without actually using RabbitMQ, you can include the module `TestHelpers` in your tests and then invoke `rabbit_feed_consumer.consume_event(event)`.
 Following is an example:

 ```ruby
 describe 'consuming events' do